 - water for your hike to Sulphur Valley Recreation Area and after your hot spring bath

-- overnight bag if you decide to stay at one of the hot spring hotels
+- overnight bag if you decide to stay at a Beitou hot spring resort

-There are very specific rules or etiquette when it comes to using a hot spring.
-And the same rules are applicable for hot springs throughout Taiwan and Japan.
+There are very specific rules and etiquette when it comes to hot springs.
+And the same rules are applicable to hot springs throughout Taiwan and Japan.

 But first, here is a quick summary of how to use a hot spring: